Charlton Heston, Yet Another Great Legend Gone

 films I saw like "Arrowhead"; "Pony Express" and

-is a 1954 film directed by
+"The Naked Jungle" which is a 1954 film directed by

 Byron Haskin, and starred Charlton Heston and